bridgetownrb/bridgetown/bridgetown-website/src/_docs/pages.md

 {% raw %}{{ page.my_number }}{% endraw %}
 ```

-Note that in order for Jekyll to process any Liquid tags on your page, you must include front matter on it.
+Note that in order for Bridgetown to process any Liquid tags on your page, you must include front matter on it.
 The most minimal snippet of front matter you can include is:

 ```yaml
 ---